 I do not deny.
-But this offers less chances to play in water.
-Remember, the theme of the post is to play in water.
+But this offers fewer chances to play in the water.
+Remember, the theme of the post is to play in the water.

 So, my personal recommendation would be to get to Como and walk around these garden, have some nice Cappucino in the nearby restaurants and head to the Ferry.
 Get a ticket and board the Ferry to Bellagio.

 Once you reach Bellagio by Ferry spend some time enjoying the nice Gelato there.
 The town is also interesting with many roads and steps interlinked.
 I am sure you will enjoy walking on that mixture of stairs and streets, the views are nothing that can be expressed in words.

 Then once you are done with lunch here, head to the Bus station.
 Instead of returning to Como again, you can try the bus service to Lecco.
 There are not frequent buses from Bellagio, so you need to plan it accordingly.
 You can get the bus timings from here.

 There is a nice place to hang around and play in the water a few kilometers from Bellagio.
 The place is called Onno, and the stopping or the Fermata is right next to the camping site called “Camping La Fornace Alex Bonzi”.
 And do not forget your swimming costume.